 Capital Requirements for Swing Trading

 Capital requirements vary according to the traded market.
 Traders can start with varying capital depending on the financial instrument.
 Although, Day trading stocks in the US requires an account balance of at least $25,000.
 No legal minimum exists to swing trade stocks, but a wing trader should have at least $10,000 as capital.
-It’s even better to start with a minimum of $20,000 if you’re looking to draw a reliable income from trading.
+It’s even better to start with a minimum of $20,000 if you’re looking to draw a reliable income from funded trading account.

 Read also: Cutting Your Losses: Best Strategy to Become A Funded Trader